 Traffic Rules in Albania

-• Left-hand drive cars.
+• Left-hand drive vehicles

 • Speed limits:

-• Outside urban areas: 80 km/h.
+• Outside urban areas: 80 km/h

 traffic rules in albania

-About Fines
+Fines

-• Running a red light.
+• Running a red light

-• Speeding up to 10 km/h over the limit.
+• Speeding up to 10 km/h over the limit

-• Speeding up to 20 km/h over the limit – already 4000 Lek.
+• Speeding up to 20 km/h over the limit (€40 or 4,000 Lek)

-• Failure to yield the right of way.
+• Failure to yield

-• Not wearing seat belts.
+• Not wearing a seat belt

-• Carrying children without a child seat.
+• Transporting children without a car seat

-• Talking on the phone while driving.
+• Talking on the phone while driving

 Important to know: